 There have also been plenty of accidents from which the locos were recovered.
 Aside from the Nordstrand accident mentioned above, probably the most vivid in the memory was the Wetteren derailment on Saturday 4th May 2013, involving 6506 and 6519.

 As befits their very nature, opportunities to ride behind 6400s are few and far between.
-However, negotiations are underway to provide at least one member of the class to haul trains at the “Festival” at the Chemin de Fer du Bocq on 11th and 12th August 2018.
+Examples worked passenger trains at the “Festivals” at the Chemin de Fer du Bocq in both 2017 and 2018, but there are currently no booked workings in the diary that I am aware of.